 Elizabeth Arden, is a name we all know, a brand we use.
 But did you know she has a background as a chemist and is famous in science circles too?
 Born Florence Nightingale Graham, she is credited with pioneering the scientific formulation and manufacture of cosmetics.

-Rosalind Franklin is a lesser known name in the annals of science but one that deserves to be known.
+Rosalind Franklin is a lesser-known name in the annals of science but one that deserves to be known.
 DNA is a word that has become synonymous with Watson and Crick.
 However, the first image of DNA or deoxyribonucleic acid was first recorded by X-ray crystallographer Franklin, who was later given credit by Watson and Crick.
-Her results however remained unpublished and she received no mention in the Nobel Prize awarded to these two men.
-Her death in 1958 did not help, and posthumous nomination in Science for Nobel Prize aren’t allowed.
+Her results, however, remained unpublished and she received no mention in the Nobel Prize awarded to these two men.
+Her death in 1958 did not help, and posthumous nomination in Science for Nobel Prize isn’t allowed.